After I-85 fire, states taking closer look under bridges

 "(It was) unimaginable that plastic conduit could cause damage like this," Rahn said.

-Meanwhile a federal investigation into the bridge collapse is ongoing and the Federal Highway Administration is pushing states to take another look at their practices.
+Meanwhile a federal investigation into the bridge collapse is ongoing and the Federal Highway Administration is pushing states to take another look at their practices is pushing states to take another look at their practices.

 "Until the investigation is completed, this event highlights the need for concern about storing materials under bridges," Thomas D. Everett, associate administrator of the Federal Highway Administration's (FHWA) infrastructure office, wrote to state transportation officials last month.